SulmanK/Blog/docs/writing/posts/recsys_2024_eda.md

 ![](./img/age_dist.png)

-### What is the distribution of read time for Ages?
+!!! question "What is the distribution of read time and scroll percentages for Ages?"

+### Read Time
 ```python
 # Read Time across Ages
 multiple_subset_feature_visualization(